xingchenzhang/VIFB/README.md

 ### How to run algorithms
 1. Please set the algorithms you want to run in util/configMethods.m
 2. Please set the images you want to fuse in util/configImgsVI.m and util/configImgsIR.m, and change the path of these images
 3. DLF and ResNet methods need MatConvNet to run.
-One should set the path to MatConvNet in run_ DLF nad run_ ResNet, respectively.
+One should set the path to MatConvNet in run_ DLF.m (line 28) nad run_ ResNet.m (line 10), respectively.
+4. DLF requires 'imagenet-vgg-verydeep-19.mat' to run.
+Please download it and put it inside methods/DLF
+5. ResNet requires 'imagenet-resnet-50-dag.mat' to run.
+Please download it and put it inside methods/ResNet
+6. To run GFF, please set your own path in run_GFF.m (line 17)
-4. main_running.m is used to run the fusion algorithms.
+7. main_running.m is used to run the fusion algorithms.
 Please change the output path in main_running.m.
-5. Enjoy!
+8. Enjoy!

 ### How to compute evaluation metrics